ksachin7/ExpenseWise/expense-tracker/readme.md

 - **Redirect Issue**: After connecting to the React login endpoint, I encountered too many redirects because I was using `formLogin()` in Spring Security, which is intended for Thymeleaf or other Spring views, not for React.
 - **CORS Configuration**: Addressed by configuring CORS settings in the backend to allow requests from the frontend.
 - **SQL Reserved Keyword**: Was named an entity as "user" but found that it's a reserved keyword in SQL.
 Avoided using reserved keywords like "user" for entity names to prevent conflicts.
+- **File-upload issues**: Encountered an `HttpMediaTypeNotSupportedException` and `multipart` file error while attempting to upload files.
+Fixed them all.
+- **User mapping issue**: Encountered a user mapping issue in expenses where user is null.
+Currentlly fixing it.

 **Frontend Issues**